bbelderbos/emojisearcher/README.md

 ### Rich

-Originally Around 0.0.5 we started `rich` now to retrieve a list of emojis, it seems a bit more accurate (e.g. our beloved tada 🎉 emoji was missing!)
+Originally Around 0.0.5 we started using `rich` to retrieve a list of emojis, it seems a bit more accurate (e.g. our beloved tada 🎉 emoji was missing!)

 ### OS alternatives